Show All

 WHO regions

-Groupings of countries used by the World Health Organization: African region (AFRO), European region (EURO), Region of the Americas (PAHO), South-East Asia Region (SEARO), Western Pacific Region (WPRO), and Eastern Mediterranean Region (EMRO).
+Groupings of countries used by the World Health Organization: African region (AFRO), European region (EURO), Region of the Americas (PAHO), South-East Asian Region (SEARO), Western Pacific Region (WPRO), and Eastern Mediterranean Region (EMRO).

 World Bank income levels